async-graphql/async-graphql/docs/en/src/apollo_federation.md

 # Apollo Federation

-`Apollo Federation` is a `GraphQL` gateway API which can combine multiple GraphQL services, allowing each srvice to implement the subset of the API it is responsible for.
+`Apollo Federation` is a `GraphQL` API gateway which can combine multiple GraphQL services, allowing each service to implement the subset of the API it is responsible for.
 You can read more in the [official documentation](https://www.apollographql.com/docs/apollo-server/federation/introduction)。

 `Async-GraphQL` supports all the functionality of `Apollo Federation`, but some modifications to your `Schema` are required.